jtsoukalas/DS_22055_22047_22113/README.md

 ## Run Locally
--> Unix users: For simple compile and execute [click here to run a dedicated shell script!](compileAndExecute.sh)
+-> macOS & Linux users: For simple compile and execute [click here and run a dedicated shell script!](compileAndExecute.sh)

 Compile with the following lines: